eleda77/eleda77.github.io/docs/vocab_list.md

 **thole** - a pin, typically one of a pair, fitted to the gunwale of a rowboat to act as the fulcrum for an oar

+**thoughtography** - the claimed ability to "burn" images from one's mind onto surfaces such as photographic film by parapsychic means

 **thralldom** - the state of being in someone's power

 **thurible** - a censer (swinging incense thing at church)